api-platform/docs/laravel/index.md

 ```console
 php artisan make:policy BookPolicy --model=Book
 ```
+If the standard Laravel conventions are followed, the Form Request class is autodetected and used automatically.

-Then, use the `policy` property on an operation attribute to enforce this policy:
+Otherwise, you can use the `policy` property on an operation attribute to explicitly enforce a policy:

 ```patch
  // app/Models/Book.php